About the Department

 CEU is an English-language university with an exceptionally diverse international community, with students coming from over 100 countries, and faculty from some 40 countries, which makes for an unusually stimulating environment, both intellectually and socially.

-- CEU is a post-graduate institution without an undergraduate student body.
+- CEU is a largely post-graduate institution with a small undergraduate student body.
 Students receive a great deal of personal attention, and classes have a low student/professor ratio.

 - CEU has a student services division providing for various practical, personal and social needs of its students.
 Cultural events from music and dance to art and regional based programs are offered regularly as are language courses including courses in German.